osmcode/osm-tags-transform/README.md

 ## Lua Config File

 The Lua config file has to define three callback functions which are called for each node, way, or relation, respectively.
-The functions are not called for objects without tags, they are always copied "as is" to the output.
+(But see below for handling of objects without tags.)

 ```
 function ott.process_node(object)